genofire/themen-hugo-35c3-reveal/README.md

 Just use `---` to split content into different slides.

-## Demo

-Visit [reveal-hugo.dzello.com](https://reveal-hugo.dzello.com/) to see a presentation created with this theme and learn more about what you can do.
-Jump to the [exampleSite](exampleSite) folder in this repository to see the source code for that presentation.

-For a full-length blog post about reveal-hugo, checkout [Harness the Power of Static Site Generators to Create Presentations](https://forestry.io/blog/harness-the-power-of-static-to-create-presentations/) on the [Forestry.io blog](https://forestry.io/blog).

-## Boilerplate

-If you want to start creating a presentation right away, clone the [programming-quotes](https://github.com/dzello/programming-quotes) repository and start hacking.

 ## Tutorial

 You should be able to complete this section with no prior knowledge of Hugo or Reveal.js.
 At the end, you'll have a working presentation with instant reloading.